INFO253-FL2017/assignment-2-yijinhua/README.md

         config.vm.network :forwarded_port, guest: i, host: i
     end
     ```
+3. Run ```vagrant reload```
-3. Now ports 5000 through 5010 are availiable on your host computer by going to your browser and going to
+4. Now ports 5000 through 5010 are availiable on your host computer by going to your browser and going to
 http://localhost:5000, http://localhost:5001, and so on to http://localhost:5010

 ### Clone your repo and run your server